liususan091219/kdd2015/README.md

 (7).
 Output format:

      Output is in the same folder as input file.
-There are two types of generating an output:
+There are two types of output:

      a) Indented tree text file: which is the tree representation of topics, where the hierarchical structure is represented by indentation: